 Before joining CDC, she served as a community health specialist in the village of Ndikinimeki, Cameroon focusing on HIV/AIDS and malaria education and prevention.
 Her time in the country, known as “Africa in Miniature,” ended prematurely when she, along with 7,000 other Peace Corps volunteers globally, were evacuated due to the spread of COVID-19.

 Leah Moriarty is currently employed at the Centers for Disease Control and Prevention (CDC).
 In March 2020, Moriarty led a team of over 40 people to conduct a Morbidity and Mortality Weekly Report (MMWR) on the Diamond Princess Cruise Ship which had the largest cluster of COVID-19 cases outside of mainland China at that time.

 Lia Scott was deployed as an Epidemiology/GIS consultant to the WHO Health Emergencies Programme in Geneva, Switzerland when the first cases of of COVID-19 were reported from China.
 While there, she helped develop the first COVID-19 public facing dashboard while supporting the team in determining whether to declare a Public Health Emergency of International Concern (PHEIC).
 Scott has recently returned to Atlanta where she continued serving as an Epidemiology/GIS subject matter expert on the international task force.
 Her work was captured in a Lancet Infectious Diseases publication detailing case travel at the start of the pandemic.

-Yiseul Lee is part of Dr. Gerardo Chowell’s research team that produces global and US coronavirus incidence forecasts for the School of Public Health at Georgia State University.
+Yiseul Lee was a part of Dr. Gerardo Chowell’s research team that produces coronavirus incidence forecasts of the entire US trajectory, which captures spatial heterogeneity across the country.
 She conducted statistical data analysis from information gathered from the Chinese Health Commission website, played an integral part in collecting data from COVID-19 cases in Korea, and also translated the global reports to English for the research team.